itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 ## Loadbalancing

 A docker swarm cluster will automatically route requests to containers in the cluster, such that you can make a request to any node in the cluster with the appropriate port, and you will be served from one of the replicas of that service in the cluster, even if there are no containers running on the node you are sending requests to.
 Thus there isn't an explicit need for external loadbalancers, though they might be convenient for managing certificates and other proxy rules.
-Thus we run a replicated nginx loadbalancer in the cluster for this scenario in order to demonstrate how one could do it, and also that it creates some complications, namely that this configuration requires us to bindmount the nginx configutarion file into the containers.
+Thus we run a replicated nginx loadbalancer in the cluster for this scenario in order to demonstrate how one could do it, and also that it creates some complications, namely that this configuration requires us to bindmount the nginx configuration file into the containers.
 This means that we must ensure that the configuration files are present on all nodes, as we do not know on which node the nginx containers will be created.

 A good exercise could be to automate creating a nginx image that has the configuration inside the image as part of the bootstrapping and use that instead.

 ## Cluster databases and docker networks

 In this configuration we declare one mysql database container to run in the cluster.
 For production setups the consensus in the industry seems to be to either run the databases outside the cluster, or use the cloud-provider's scalable database offerings.
 For the purposes of this scenario we run it in the cluster to first; highlight why this can be problematic, since we do not know which node the database will be created on, and thus where the state will be stored, further we cannot simply add more database containers as this will create race conditions where the different containers will have different state.
 The second thing worth noting is that what we do get from running in the cluster is trivial networking and loadbalancing.
-ALl of the minitwit app containers simply point to the database service name as the database hostname, we can do this because docker networks use the service names for DNS.
+All of the minitwit app containers simply point to the database service name as the database hostname, we can do this because docker networks use the service names for DNS.
 This means that we can create trivial connections within the cluster, not just for databases, as long as it doesn't matter which container replica we reach.

 You can inspect the networks of the docker swarm by SSH'ing to one of the nodes and using the `docker network` command.